dark9ive/Game_project/README.md

 # Game_project

-A Touhou derivative work.
+A derivative work of Touhou series.
 The project is under development currently.

 ## Building enviornments